 Pierre Poilievre risks hefty fine with plan to skip Conservative leadership debate

+The Conservative Party of Canada's plan to host a third leadership debate in August may be crumbling, with one candidate refusing to attend and another mulling whether it's really necessary.

-The campaign for Pierre Poilievre, the perceived front-runner in the federal Conservative leadership race, announced Thursday he won't take part in the party's third debate planned for August, facing the consequence of a $50,000 fine.
+The campaign for perceived front-runner Pierre Poilievre announced Thursday the longtime MP won't take part in the debate, facing the consequence of a hefty fine.

-Jenni Byrne, a senior member of Poilievre's team, released a scathing statement on Twitter explaining his decision after the party announced it would proceed with the debate in early August.
+Jenni Byrne, a senior member of Poilievre's team, released a scathing statement on Twitter explaining his decision after the party announced earlier in the day it would proceed with a debate in early August.

-Conservative party rules say candidates must participate in official leadership debates or face an "automatic $50,000 penalty."
+Conservative party rules spell out candidates must participate in official leadership debates or face an "automatic $50,000 penalty."

 "Participation is mandatory and no substitution will be permitted," according to the rules.